magomimmo/modern-cljs/doc/tutorial-04.md

 ## Porting to ClojureScript

 It has been not a short trip, but we can now start to port the login form validation from JS to CLJS.

-We're going to start pedantic by directly translating JS to CLJS using CLJS interop with the underlying JavaScript Virtual Machine (JSVM).
+We're going to start pedantic by directly translating JS to CLJS using [CLJS interop][12] with the underlying JavaScript Virtual Machine (JSVM).

-The JS `validateForm()` function gets `email` and `password` ids from form input and just verity that both of them have a value.

-`validateForm()` function returns `true` if the validation passes, `false` otherwise.
+The JS `validateForm()` function gets `email` and `password` ids from form input and just verity that both of them have a value. `validateForm()` function returns `true` if the validation passes, `false` otherwise.

 Now let's write some CLJS code.
 Create the file `login.cljs` in the `src/cljs/modern_cljs` directory and write the following code: